rp3tya/uthab/README.md

 `user@ubuntu-desktop$ snap install ubports-installer`
 ... and then run it
 `user@ubuntu-desktop$ ubports-installer`
-See [alternative methods](https://github.com/ubports/ubports-installer/) if you do not have snap.
+See [alternative methods](https://github.com/ubports/ubports-installer/) if snap is not an option.

 Once UT is running on the device, go in Settings => About and activate Developer Mode.
 You will need to set a passcode for Developer Mode

 From the desktop connect through adb or ssh to the device:
 `user@ubuntu-desktop$ adb shell`

 Create a container